whisthq/whist/main-webserver/docs/services.rst

 Databases
 ---------

 * On startup, the web server reads from a centralized database of Flask configuration variables that may be overridden by Heroku environment variables.
+We call this database the configuration database and it is shared by all Fractal Webserver deployments.
-* The web server is also attached to an all purpose PostgreSQL database that it uses at runtime.
+* Each Webserver deployment is also attached to an all-purpose PostgreSQL database that it uses at runtime.
+This database keeps track of streaming sessions that have been initiated by API requests to the associated Webserver.

 AWS services